-The SolKz benchmark (Duretz et al. 2011) uses a smoothly varying viscosity on a 2-D square domain with height and width of one.
-It uses tangential boundary conditions, a vertical gravity of 1, and chooses the density field in such a way that one can construct an exact solution for the Stokes equation with the given viscosity.
+The SolKz benchmark [Duretz et al.(2011)] uses a smoothly varying viscosity on a 2D square domain with height and width of one.
+It uses tangential boundary conditionson the boundary, a vertical gravity of 1, and chooses the density field in such a way that one can construct an exact solution for the Stokes equation with the given viscosity.